A Swift Fix II: Physical Parameters of Type I Superluminous Supernovae: Magnetar Modeling with MOSFiT

 The top left panel compares the perpendicular magnetic field to the NS spin period.
-We find good agreement with previous samples, with a slight bias towards higher magnetic field strengths.
+We find good agreement with previous samples, although slightly skewed towards higher magnetic field strengths.
+Regardless, the K-S test discussed above indicates no statistically significant difference in the distributions of magnetic field strength.
 In terms of the t$_{\textrm{mag}}$ / t$_{\textrm{diff}}$ ratio, the SNe tend to prefer a value below 1.
 The top right panel compares the ejecta mass with the magnetic field.
-Interestingly, the sources in our sample lie neatly on the t$_{\textrm{mag}}$ / t$_{\textrm{diff}} \sim$ 0.1 line.
+Interestingly, the sources in our sample lie neatly on the t$_{\textrm{mag}}$ / t$_{\textrm{diff}} \sim$0.1 line.
 However, several sources in the \citet{nicholl17c} sample lie off this line.
 There also appears to be a moderately significant anti-correlation between the ejecta mass and magnetic field, with Kendall $\tau = -0.47$ and corresponding p-value of $1.3 \times 10^{-3}$.
 However, this may simply be the result of observational bias, as SLSNe with lower ejecta masses and weaker magnetic fields tend to be less luminous.

 The middle left panel compares the ejecta mass and spin period.
 Our sample is similar to that of \citet{nicholl17c}, but with higher scatter.
-Regardless, we confirm the anti-correlation noted by previous studies \citep{nicholl17c, blanchard20, hsu21, chen22b}.
+Regardless, we confirm the anti-correlation noted by previous studies \citep{nicholl17c, blanchard20, hsu21, chen23b}.
 The middle right panel compares the kinetic energy with the magnetic field strength.
 Here we have computed the kinetic energy as $E_k = 1/2 M_{ej} v_{phot}^{2}$ \citep{nicholl17c, margalit18}.
-We note that under the assumption of a homologous density profile this relationship is instead $E_k = 3/10 M_{ej} v_{phot}^{2}$, although such a difference is unimportant for this study.
-In neither the \citet{nicholl17c} sample or our sample do we find a SLSN that favors t$_{\textrm{mag}}$ / t$_{\textrm{diff}} > 10$ in all parameter comparisons.
+We note that under the assumption of a homologous density profile, this relationship is instead $E_k = 3/10 M_{ej} v_{phot}^{2}$, although such a difference is unimportant for this study.
+In neither the \citet{nicholl17c} sample nor our sample do we find any SLSN that favors t$_{\textrm{mag}}$ / t$_{\textrm{diff}} > 10$ in all parameter comparisons.

 The bottom left panel compares the kinetic energy with the NS spin period.
 The plotted line is the sum of the NS spin energy and a characteristic $10^{51}$ energy for supernovae.
 Again, we find good agreement with previous work.
-In the bottom left panel, we compare kinetic energy and ejecta mass along with a one-to-one line.
+In the bottom right panel, we compare kinetic energy and ejecta mass along with a one-to-one line.
 In both the \citet{nicholl17c} sample and our sample, the ejecta mass and kinetic energy scale together as expected.